 If we are unable to establish sales and marketing capabilities to market and sell our product candidates, we may be unable to generate any revenue.
 Even if we are ultimately successful in obtaining regulatory approval of mavorixafor for the treatment of WHIM syndrome or another indication, in order to market and sell mavorixafor and our other product candidates in development, we currently intend to build and develop our own sales, marketing and distribution operations.
+Although our management team has previous experience with such efforts, there can be no assurance that we will be successful in to market and sell mavorixator and our other product candidates in development, we currently intend to build and develop our own sales, marketing and distribution operations.
 Although our management team has previous experience with such efforts, there can be no assurance that we will be successful in building these operations.
 If we are unable to establish adequate sales, marketing and distribution capabilities, we may not be able to generate product revenue and may not become profitable.
 We will also be competing with many companies that currently have extensive and well-funded sales and marketing operations.
 If any of our product candidates are approved, we may be unable to compete successfully against these more established companies.